 "The Truth About Reading" Documentary Selected for SXSW EDU 2024 Film Lineup

-Abundance Studios® and The John Corcoran Foundation, in collaboration with DNA Films, Announce Selection of "The Truth About Reading" for SXSW EDU Film Lineup
+AUSTIN, TEXAS, USA, March 5, 2024 /EINPresswire.com/ -- Executive producer Chris Wiser, Abundance Studios®, and The John Corcoran Foundation, in collaboration with DNA Films, Announce the Selection of "The Truth About Reading '' for the SXSW EDU Film Lineup.

-AUSTIN, TEXAS, UNITED STATES, March 4, 2024 /EINPresswire.com/ -- Abundance Studios® and The John Corcoran Foundation, in partnership with acclaimed production house DNA Films, are pleased to announce that their latest documentary, "The Truth About Reading," directed by Emmy Award Winning Director Nick Nanton, has been officially selected to be part of the prestigious SXSW EDU film lineup.
-This announcement marks a significant milestone in the documentary’s mission to combat illiteracy in America, a pervasive challenge affecting millions of adults nationwide.
+Executive producer Chris Wiser, Abundance Studios®, and The John Corcoran Foundation, in collaboration with acclaimed production house DNA Films, proudly announce that their latest documentary, "The Truth About Reading," directed by Emmy Award Winning Director Nick Nanton, has been officially selected to be part of the esteemed SXSW EDU film lineup.
+This announcement marks an important milestone in the documentary’s mission to combat illiteracy in America, a problem that continues to challenge millions of adults nationwide.

-"The Truth About Reading" transcends the boundaries of traditional filmmaking by serving as both a documentary and a powerful movement shedding light on the personal journeys of individuals who have triumphed over the obstacle of learning to read later in life.
-Through poignant narratives and expert insights, the film not only addresses the critical issue of illiteracy but also presents actionable strategies and educational approaches aimed at ensuring every child achieves reading proficiency.
+"The Truth About Reading" is more than just a documentary; it is a movement that brings to light the profound personal journeys of individuals who have overcome the obstacle of learning to read later in life.
+Through heart-rending stories and expert insights, the film exposes the critical issue of illiteracy and showcases actionable strategies and educational approaches to ensure every child can achieve reading proficiency.

-Expressing his excitement about the selection, Nick Nanton, the film's director, stated, “We are absolutely thrilled to have 'The Truth About Reading' included in the SXSW EDU lineup.
-This platform offers an unparalleled opportunity to elevate the conversation surrounding literacy and illiteracy in America, placing it firmly in the national spotlight.
-Our aspiration is that this film ignites meaningful dialogue and drives tangible solutions for this pervasive issue.”
+Chris Wiser, the executive force behind the documentary, has left his mark in the realm of filmmaking as the producer of 'Dickie V', which offers a glimpse into the remarkable life and career of Dick Vitale, ESPN's legendary voice of college basketball, as well as 'Hero', which dispels the myth that heroes are born with superhuman abilities and that heroism is actually within reach for every single person.
+With each of these movies, Chris aimed to challenge us to think about the world around us through creative storytelling.

+But Wiser's abilities don't stop there.
+He is also the founder and CEO of 7 Figure MSP™, where he helps entrepreneurs like himself make millions while also serving as a life coach, public speaker, and angel investor.

 Chris Wiser